LUMC/hutspot/README.md

 # Graph

-Below you can see the rulegraph of the pipeline.
+Below you can see the rule graph of the pipeline.
 The main variant calling flow is highlighted in red.
 This only shows dependencies between rules, and not between jobs.
 The actual job graph is considerably more complex, as nearly all rules are duplicated by sample and some